rojinadeuja/rojinadeuja/README.md

+## Hi there!

-### Hi there, my name is Rojina Deuja.
-I am an International student pursuing Computer Science at University of Nebraska-Lincoln.
-Data analysis is my strong suit but I want to make myself equally competent in Full-Stack Software Development.
+### I am an International student pursuing Computer Science at University of Nebraska-Lincoln.
+Data analysis is my strong suit but I am working on making myself equally competent in Full-Stack Software Development.

-### You can find some of my projects here.
+You can find some of my projects here.
 Recently, I have worked with a lot of JavaScript (ReactJS, Node.js) and Python (Machine Learning).
-I also have worked on numerous projects on Java and C#(.NET) including but not limited to web applications, desktop applications, andriod and windows mobile development.
+I also have worked on numerous projects on Java and C#(.NET) including but not limited to Web applications, Desktop applications, Andriod and Windows app development.

 <!--
 **rojinadeuja/rojinadeuja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.